open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

-  - API - Beginnings of internationalization support.
+  - JS Client - Beginnings of internationalization support.
 This will be expanded upon in future versions.
-  - API - New media constraint function enableAudioReceive().
+  - JS Client - New media constraint function enableAudioReceive().
 Control if client requests audio from peer.
-  - API - New media constraint function enableVideoReceive().
+  - JS Client - New media constraint function enableVideoReceive().
 Control if client requests video from peer.

 Changes:

- - API: - Updates to getPeerStatistics() to better support Firefox
+ - JS Client: - Updates to getPeerStatistics() to better support Firefox

 Fixes: